createvibe/proxyobserver/README.md

 ```
 # The Code Is Small

-No really, this is all there is.
+The code is small.
+It's a simple recursive function.

 ```
-function ProxyObserver(target, observer) {
+function proxyobserver(target, observer) {
     if (typeof observer !== 'function') {
         throw new TypeError('Expecting observer to be a callable function.');
     }